daisubc/ADCHEM2024/index.md

 Main topics for the symposium include, but are not limited to, the following:

 - Manufacturing Processes
-- Model-based Control
+- Model-Based Control
-- Big Data Analytics and Monitoring
+- Big Data Analytics and Process Monitoring
 - Modeling and Identification
-- Energy and Sustainability
+- Energy, Water and Sustainability
 - Scheduling and Optimization
-- Industrial Applications

 <!-- Batch Processes